 Sanjay Gandhi National Park

 At a distance of 35 km from Mumbai Chhatrapati Shivaji Terminus, Sanjay Gandhi National Park (SGNP), earlier known as Borivali National Park, is a large protected area near Borivali in the northern part of Mumbai.
-It is one of the major national parks existing within a metropolis limit and one of the most famous picnic spots in Mumbai.
+It is one of the prominent places of wildlife in Maharashtra, and among the must include places in Mumbai tour packages.

-The park is known for its dense forests, vast bird life, butterflies, and the small population of tigers.
-The Kanheri Caves in the centre of the park were an important Buddhist learning centre and pilgrimage site sculpted by Buddhist monks between 9th and the 1st centuries BCE.
+The park is known for its dense forests, vast birdlife, butterflies, and small population of tigers.
+The Kanheri Caves in the center of the park were an important Buddhist learning center and pilgrimage site sculpted by Buddhist monks between the 9th and the 1st centuries BCE.
 They were chiseled out of a massive basaltic rock outcropping.
 There is a Jain Temple with three huge carved idols is situated on the way to the caves.
-Besides, the park also has two lakes, namely Tulsi Lake and Vihar Lake, the deer park, the lion safari and the Samadhi of Mahatma Gandhi.
+Besides, the park also has two lakes, namely Tulsi Lake and Vihar Lake, the deer park, the lion safari, and the Samadhi of Mahatma Gandhi.

 The rich flora and fauna of Sanjay Gandhi National Park attracts more than 2 million visitors every year and is one of Asia's most visited parks.
-More than 800 types of flowering plants have been recorded here, which include karvi, a flower that blossoms once in a period of eight years.
-The rich fauna of this park includes 36 mammal species, 62 varieties of reptiles and 5000 kinds of insects.
-The fauna of the park includes Mongoose, Four-horned antelope, Sambar, Atlas Moth, Wild boar, Languor, Monkey, Magar and Panthers.
-The park also boasts of 251 species of birds and large variety of butterflies.
+More than 800 types of flowering plants have been recorded here, which include karvi, a flower that blossoms once in eight years.
+The rich fauna of this park includes 36 mammal species, 62 varieties of reptiles, and 5000 kinds of insects.
+The fauna of the park includes Mongoose, Four-horned antelope, Sambar, Atlas Moth, Wild boar, Languor, Monkey, Magar, and Panthers.
+The park also boasts of 251 species of birds and a large variety of butterflies.

 Entry Fee: Rs.
 30 for Adult, Rs.
 15 for Child, and Rs.
 100 for Car.